nitindhar7/photile/README.md

-`photile` - A ruby gem/library to chop a photo into tiles, watermark them, etc.
+# photile *A ruby gem/library to chop a photo into tiles, watermark them, etc*

 * * *